georgeclarke98/backend-tech-test/README.md

 For the frontend, a Next.js application should be created.
 This can be a single page with a signup form.
 Don't fret over the UI / design.

 All endpoints should be adequetly authenticated.
 Request and response payloads should be adequetly validated.

+## Running the application Locally:

+1. Run `mvn package`
+2. Run `docker build -t ffern-backend-coding-test .`
+3. Run `docker run -p 8080:8080  ffern-backend-coding-test`

+The API will then be accessible on http://localhost:8080/ffern/users